francoisoudot/SIGFOX_KAP_PYTHON/README.md

 ## Links
 You can check SIGFOX @ <http://sigfox.com/>
 You will find a very cool project using rasp pi with a key app and communicating through SIGFOX @ <https://github.com/aboudou/picheckvoltage>
+You can check the RoR implementation of the API backend <https://github.com/francoisoudot/SIGFOX_API_RoR>